CamParent/iac-foundation/README.md

 - **Microsoft Sentinel**: rules, ingestion lab, and automation workflows

 ---

+## Terraform Variant (Experimental)

+In addition to the Bicep-based implementation, this repo includes a small Terraform lab under [`/terraform`](./terraform) that mirrors the core hub networking pattern:

+- `terraform/modules/networking` – reusable module for hub RG + VNet
+- `terraform/envs/lab` – simple environment that deploys a hub VNet into its own resource group (`rg-hub-networking-tf`)

+This is intentionally scoped to show that the same landing zone concepts can be expressed with both **Bicep** and **Terraform**.
+Over time, additional Terraform modules (spokes, AKS, Firewall) can be added to parallel the Bicep design.

+---

 ## 💸 Cost Controls & Safe Lab Deployment (Intentionally Designed)

 This project includes **first-class cost governance** to ensure the environment remains affordable for personal use while still showcasing production-grade architecture.